-Since each of us is unique, it will be fun for them to compare with you and other relatives to see who got what bit of where.
+Since each of us is unique, it will be fun for children to compare with you and other relatives to see who got what bit of where.
 This will naturally lead to questions about which ancestor provided that bit of Italian or Irish, and wham!
-You’ll be right there to tell them about how their 5th great grandfather crossed the ocean with only the clothes on his back, determined to make a new start in a new land.
+You’ll be right there to tell them about how their 5th-great grandfather crossed the ocean with only the clothes on his back, determined to make a new start in a new land.
 If there are parts of the ethnicity report that you can’t explain, use that as a hook to encourage them to start digging and to find out why you have that smattering of eastern European or south east Asian.
-Taking them for a tour of the DNA match page you can show them how they share 50% of their DNA with their sister (whether they like it or not!) and how they share 25% with you, their grandparent!
+Taking them for a tour of the DNA match page you can show them how they share about 50% of their DNA with their sister (whether they like it or not!) and their parents (and about 25% with you if you’re their grandparent).

 All things considered, DNA test results give kids a totally unique look at their personal identity with technology that is cutting edge.
 Looking at their DNA test results can turn into a math lesson, a science lesson, a geography lesson, a lesson on heredity or biology, a discussion on identity—wherever you want to go with it!
-DNA is the perfect introduction to the wonders that genealogy can hold, especially for children who are so good at wondering.
+DNA is the perfect introduction to the wonders that genealogy can hold, especially for children, who are so good at wondering.

 Read more about the option to opt-out of matching with your child’s DNA test.